leafOfTree/svelte-lazy/README.md

     **Set a proper value** to avoid scroll bounce.
 One way is to use the content height which can be mensured by the inspector in the devTool after load.

 - `offset: Number` Default: `150`.
-Offset to the bottom of viewport that triggers loading when the component is in the scope.
+Offset to the bottom of the viewport that triggers loading when the component is in the scope.

 > The Number value uses `px` as unit.